liliancaesarbio/scaptotrigona_microbiome/README.md

 # Manuscript: Spatial Segregation and Cross-Domain Interactions Drive Stingless Bee Hive Microbiome Assembly

-This repository contains scripts and commands used to analyze Scaptotrigona microbiome data.
-Full details on commands and analyses, sufficient for reproducibility, are also provided in the manuscript’s methods section.
+This repository contains in-house-made scripts used for analyzing Scaptotrigona microbiome data.
+Full details on commands and analyses, sufficient for reproducibility, are provided in the manuscript’s methods section.

-The code is organized according to the manuscript’s sections, covering amplicon sequencing (16S and ITS) and shotgun sequencing.
+Scripts used in each manuscript section are provided accordingly, covering amplicon sequencing (16S and ITS) and shotgun sequencing.
+To use these scripts/commands, adjust file names, input structures, and directory paths as needed.
+Most analyses also require installing specific software and databases, as specified below.

 ASVs, count tables, and taxonomic classifications are included as supplementary material, while raw shotgun sequencing data is available in the NCBI Sequence Read Archive (SRA) under Project ID PRJNA1216660.

-To use these scripts and commands, adjust file names, input structures, and directory paths as needed.
-Most analyses also require installing specific software and databases, as specified below.

 # Folder: Amplicon Data and Statistical Analyses
 Contains inputs, scripts, and commands for 16S amplicon sequencing, ITS amplicon analyses, and statistical analyses on alpha and beta diversity.